FIN-005: Extension and Collection of CreditDate: 07/19/2016 Status: Final

 Accounts Receivable Systems:

 In general, all receivables should be processed through the University’s Integrated System.
-Prior approval by the Office of the University Comptroller is required to utilize another system.
+Prior approval by the Financial Reporting and Operations is required to utilize another system.
 Approval to utilize a different system is typically granted only to large, complex departments with business processes that require specialized applications or functionality not provided by the Integrated System.
-These systems must meet the minimum requirements as stated in the University’s credit and collections procedures (hyperlink to come later), and have adequate control and security processes in place.
+These systems must meet the minimum requirements as stated in the University’s credit and collections procedures and have adequate control and security processes in place.

-Billing departments that do not utilize the Integrated System to bill customers and manage accounts receivable are responsible for all due diligence efforts to collect monies owed to the University, and for forwarding uncollectible accounts to the Virginia Set-Off Debt Collection Program.
-They are also responsible for forwarding accounts to collection agencies/credit reporting bureaus for further collection action in accordance with the University’s credit and collection procedures (hyperlink to come later).
+Billing departments that do not utilize the Integrated System to bill customers and manage accounts receivable are responsible for all due diligence efforts to collect monies owed to the University and for referring uncollectible accounts to Central AR or SFS.
+Based on the aging of the debt, Central AR and SFA will forward uncollected debts to the Virginia Set-Off Debt Collection Program.
+Billing departments are also responsible for referring accounts to Central AR or SFS for further collection action in accordance with the University’s credit and collection procedures.
+SFS forwards accounts to collection agencies/credit reporting bureaus.
 Additionally, on a quarterly basis, these departments must provide to Central AR the information necessary for the accrual and reporting of the accounts receivable balances in the University’s accounting records.

 Allowance for Doubtful Accounts:

 In keeping with generally accepted accounting principles, management should establish an allowance for doubtful accounts to reflect the amount of receivables that management estimates will become uncollectible.
-The Office of the University Comptroller is responsible for establishing the allowance for doubtful accounts, but billing departments are required to provide information, as requested by Central AR and Student Financial Services, to establish a reasonable estimate of uncollectible balances.
+Financial Reporting and Operations is responsible for establishing the allowance for doubtful accounts, but billing departments are required to provide information, as requested by Central AR and Student Financial Services, to establish a reasonable estimate of uncollectible balances.

 Write-off of Uncollectible Accounts: